MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab06_Plugins.md

             }

-	- To get the **Target** entity, add the code below inside the ExecuteCDSPlugin method.
+	- To get the **Target** Table, add the code below inside the ExecuteCDSPlugin method.

             var permitEntity = localcontext.PluginExecutionContext.InputParameters["Target"] as Entity;

-	- To get the Build Site entity reference, add the below code after **permitEntity** variable definition.
+	- To get the Build Site Table reference, add the below code after **permitEntity** variable definition.

             var buildSiteRef = permitEntity["contoso_buildsite"] as EntityReference;